yammik/LC-loans-data-viz-api/README.md

 Since this is a fairly large dataset, I created tables of attributes I'm interested in looking into, and created relationships.
 There are a bunch I omitted for the sake of time, but would have liked to check out other relationships as well, like the duration of opened credit line and such.

-The API doesn't allow fetching *all* of the loan records because of the sheer volume.
+The API doesn't allow fetching *all* of the loan records because it's too much.
 To minimize the number of data being sent back, I used relationships between `loans` and `purpose||addr_state` to only grab the relevant records.

 This is my first time working with a dataset this large.
 Especially visualizing.
 Just gonna say it was a beast 🙃